Sheenaxy/USEastCoast_MLR/README.md

 The composite folder is a more concise and explicit solution to the regional model for a decadal period.

 # User instruction
-Please check the readme file in each folder
+Please check the readme.md file and example code in the composite model file

 # Questions:
 Please contact: xinyuli@udel.edu